Robust Collision Detection for Robots with Variable Stiffness Actuation by Using MAD-CNN: Modularized-Attention-Dilated Convolutional Neural Network: Data Collection and Network Training

-Table \ref{Table:training and testing dataset time} presents the durations of the training and testing data scenarios.
-For training, only collision data from the highest stiffness level (level 4) lasting four minutes was used.
-The remaining data collected from different stiffness levels were used to evaluate the network's robustness to stiffness changes.
-The testing phase involved a total of 30 minutes of collision motions (516 collisions) and 45 minutes of collision-free motions.
+Table \ref{Table:training and testing dataset time} presents the training and testing data scenarios, together with their respective durations.
+For training purposes, we only use collision data lasting four minutes, specifically from the highest stiffness level (level 4, as indicated in Figure \ref{fig:manipulator and DVSA working principle} (c)).
+The remaining data collected from different stiffness levels are used to evaluate the network's robustness to stiffness change.
+The testing phase involves a total of 30 minutes of collision motions (consisting of 516 collisions) and 45 minutes of collision-free motions.